coldbox-modules/cbcsrf/readme.md

 - `csrfToken()` : To generate a token, using the `default` or a custom key
 - `csrfVerify()` : Verify a valid token or not
 - `csrf()` : To generate a hidden field (`csrf`) with the token
+- `csrfField()` : To generate a hidden field (`csrf`) with the token, force new token generation and include javascript that will reload the page if the token expires
 - `csrfRotate()` : To wipe and rotate the tokens for the user

 Here are the method signatures: